uri-raviv-lab/dplus-dev/Documentation/DevEnv.md

 ### 5. Python
 You must have Python 3.9 64 bit installed

+### 6. WIX Toolset
+From Visual Studio 2017, open the Tools menu and choose "Extensions and Updates".
+Search for "wix" and install WiX Toolset Build Tools and Wix Toolset Visual 2017 Extension.

 ## IMPORTANT
 At this point, the entire D+ project is in one solution.
 This is about to change, as you will clearly see - the backend and frontend require two different builds.